-Since version 5.2, AuditTAP offers a practical Risk Score.
-This can cause astonished faces under certain circumstances.
-We explain how to read and interpret the improved and clear compliance report correctly.
+The AuditTAP offers a practical risk score.
+This may cause some surprise.
+We’ll explain how to correctly read and interpret the improved and clear compliance report.

 How well are your systems really configured?